dogweather/validated_object/README.md

 * Clean minimal syntax

 This is a very tiny layer around [ActiveModel::Validations](http://api.rubyonrails.org/classes/ActiveModel/Validations/ClassMethods.html#method-i-validates).
-(Around 18 lines of code.)
+(About 18 lines of code.)
 So if you know how to use Rails Validations, you'll know how to use ValidatedObject.

 ## Usage